-Is it correct to attribute this method (which, as Crary acknowledges, is most prominent in the work of Charles Travis) to Austin?13 In support of her claim about Austin, Crary cites Austin's remarks about the sentences 'France is hexagonal', 'Lord Raglan won the battle of Alma' and 'All snow geese migrate to Labrador'.
+Is it correct to attribute this method (which, as Crary acknowledges, is most prominent in the work of Charles Travis) to Austin?
+In support of her claim about Austin, Crary cites Austin's remarks about the sentences 'France is hexagonal', 'Lord Raglan won the battle of Alma' and 'All snow geese migrate to Labrador'.
 Crary says that in these cases, Austin presents sentences with a simple descriptive content (e.g., 'France is hexagonal') and observ[es] that they can be used to express thoughts that not only differ but, moreover, differ in their truth-values.
 (Thus 'France is hexagonal' may say something true when uttered by a topranking general and something false when uttered by a geometer . . .). (ibid.: 68)

-But this characterization of Austin's method isn't exactly right.14 In his discussion of 'France is hexagonal', and 'Lord Raglan won the battle of Alma', Austin does not claim that the truth value of the thoughts expressed by sentences changes in different contexts.
-Instead, of 'France is hexagonal', he says 'It is a rough description; it is not a true or a false one' (Austin 1975: 143), and of 'Lord Raglan won the battle of Alma', he says 'As "France is hexagonal" is rough, so "Lord Raglan won the battle of Alma" is exaggerated and suitable to some contexts and not to others; it would be pointless to insist on its truth or falsity' (ibid.: 144).
+But this characterization of Austin's method isn't exactly right.
+In his discussion of 'France is hexagonal', and 'Lord Raglan won the battle of Alma', Austin does not claim that the truth value of the thoughts expressed by sentences changes in different contexts.
+Instead, of 'France is hexagonal', he says 'It is a rough description; it is not a true or a false one' (Austin 1975: 143), and of 'Lord Raglan won the battle of Alma', he says 'As "France is hexagonal" is rough, so "Lord Raglan won the battle of Alma', he says 'As "France is hexagonal" is rough, so "Lord Raglan won the battle of Alma' is exaggerated and suitable to some contexts and not to others; it would be pointless to insist on its truth or falsity' (ibid.: 144).
 Austin is not saying that these sentences can be used to express thoughts that differ in their truth values depending on changes in the context of utterance.
 He is saying that it is pointless to insist on their truth and falsity.